 Turncurtoviruses have a genome arrangement in the complementary-sense similar to that of curtoviruses (consisting of four overlapping genes) but only two open reading frames in the virion-sense (the curtoviruses have three ORFs).
 The complementary-sense genes are homologous to those of curtoviruses but show little sequence identity to their curtovirus homologs, with the exception of the product of the C4 open reading frame (ORF).
 The virion-sense predicted product of the V2 ORF of turncurtoviruses shows no significant similarity with any proteins in public databases, whereas the product of the V1 ORF (encoding the capsid protein of geminiviruses) shows low levels of sequence identity to curtovirus coat proteins (CP).

 TCTV has a narrow host range, with only Brassica rapa (turnip) and Raphanus sativus (radish) reported as symptomatic hosts.
 The weeds Descurainia sophia (herb sophia), Anchusa sp. (bugloss), Solanum americanum (black nightshade) and Hibiscus trionum (flower of an-hour) have been reported as symptomless hosts (Razavinejad et al., 2013).
 Turnip curly top virus (TLRV) naturally infects turnip, radish, lettuce, beet and basil (Kamali et al., 2016).
 Sesame curly top virus has been identified from sesame and from the leafhopper Circulifer haematoceps collected from sesame plants (Hasanvand et al., 2018).

-TCTV can be transmitted from infected plants to healthy turnip seedlings by the leafhopper Circulifer haematoceps under greenhouse conditions (Razavinejad et al., 2013).
+TCTV and TLRV can be transmitted from infected plants to healthy turnip seedlings by the leafhopper Circulifer haematoceps under laboratory conditions (Razavinejad et al., 2013) (Kamali et al., 206).

 Support for preparation of the Online Report and Report Summaries has been provided by: